Thank you for all of the reviews and faves for the last story.

 "Hardly," Rodney said and flexed his fingers as they walked.
 "He jumped me on the way home and pummeled me.
 I had bruises for a month."

 "From other Marines, sure.
 Not from one of the scientists.
 Face it, Sheppard, I'm a dead man."
-He looked up and down the corridor as if expecting an ambush.
+Rodney paused at the junction of two hallways and looked up and down the corridor as if expecting an ambush.

-Rodney huffed his disbelief as he followed Sheppard.
-"Where are we going?" he asked as Sheppard led them back to the transporter.
+Rodney huffed his disbelief as he followed a few steps behind John.
+"Where are we going?" he asked as John stopped in front of the transporter.

-"First stop, the mess hall to get some ice for your hand," Sheppard said as they entered the transporter.
-"Then we have a team meeting, that's what I was coming to tell you.
+"First stop, the mess hall to get some ice for your hand," John said as they entered the transporter.
+"Then we have a team meeting.
+That's what I was coming to tell you.
 We have an off-world mission, P2J-496.
-You're gonna love it."
+You're going to love it."

-They entered the conference room a few minutes ahead of schedule and found Ford already waiting.
+They walked into the conference room a few minutes ahead of schedule and found Ford already waiting.

 "What did you do, Doctor McKay?"
-Ford asked as Rodney sat next to Sheppard and balanced the small ice pack on his hand again.
+Ford asked as Rodney sat next to John, balancing the small ice pack on his hand again.

-Before either of them could explain, Teyla and Elizabeth came through the door.
+Before either of them could explain, Teyla and Elizabeth entered the room.

-Teyla smiled and found a seat on Sheppard's other side.
+Teyla smiled and found a seat on John's other side.
 "Iranda would like to see you again as well, Doctor Weir.
-And just like any proud grandparent, she is eager to show off her new grandchild."
+And as with any proud grandparent, she is eager to show off her new grandchild."

 "I need to get the finalised report from Grodin about your mission," Elizabeth said to the room at large.
 "I'll be right back."

 "Is that where you were?"
-Rodney asked once Weir was gone and leant around Sheppard to see Teyla.
-"You forgot about our lesson and I was nearly pounded to death by Marines as a result."
+Rodney asked once Weir was gone.
+He leant around John to better see Teyla, and added, "You forgot about our lesson, and I was nearly pounded to death by Marines as a result."

-"I apologise, Doctor McKay," Teyla said and Sheppard thought she did look sorry for the missed appointment.
-"I did not realise my visit with Isla and her new child would take so long."
+"I apologise, Doctor McKay," Teyla said, and John thought she did look sorry for the missed appointment.
+"I did not realise my visit with Isla would take so long."

-Rodney started to say something else, but Sheppard spoke first.
+Rodney started to say something else, but John spoke first.
 "Ignore him, Teyla."
-He sat back with a grin. " You were right though, he's getting much better.
+He sat back with a grin. " You were right, by the way.
+He's getting much better.
 Rodney just laid out one of the Marines."

 "Seriously?"
 Ford asked, his eyes dancing.
 "Who was it?
 I can't wait to give him some serious grief for getting taken down by a scientist."

-"Well, then we better get you out of the city," Sheppard said with a grin of his own.
+"Well, then we better get you out of the city," John said with a grin.

 "Why do we need to get Rodney out of the city?"
-Elizabeth asked.
+Elizabeth asked as she sat on the other side of the table.
 "Is there something I need to know, Major?"

-Sheppard shook his head.
+John shook his head.
 "No, ma'am.
-There was a slight disagreement a little while ago, but nothing you need to worry about," Sheppard said while pointedly not looking at Rodney.
+There was a slight disagreement a little while ago, but nothing you need to worry about."
+He made a point of not looking at Rodney.

-Elizabeth glanced from him to Rodney and Sheppard saw the moment she decided to let the matter drop as she passed a file folder to each of them.
-"This is the final data from the MALP we sent to P2J-496," she explained as Sheppard opened his folder.
-"The area around the 'gate seems to be tropical, lots of vegetation.
-There are some hills and what looks to be a volcano in the distance."
+Elizabeth glanced from him to Rodney, and John saw the moment she decided to let the matter drop as she passed a file folder to each of them.
+"This is the final data from the MALP we sent to P2J-496," she explained as John opened his folder.
+"The area around the 'gate seems to be tropical, with lots of vegetation.
+There are some low hills and what looks to be a volcano in the distance."

 Rodney looked up from the closed folder in front of him.
 "Volcano?
 You're sending us somewhere with an active volcano?"
-He turned to Sheppard.
-"I think I'll take my chances here."
+He turned to John and added, "I think I'll take my chances here."

-"Hush," Sheppard hissed and he noticed Weir giving them another look.
+"Hush," John hissed, and he noticed Elizabeth giving them another strange look.

-"From what we can tell, the volcano is dormant, Rodney.
+"From what we can tell," Elizabeth continued after a short pause, "the volcano is dormant.
 No seismic evidence of activity and the state of the vegetation indicates there hasn't been an eruption for a very long time."

 Rodney humphed and opened his folder.
-"Just our luck it'll wake up while we're there," he mumbled under his breath.
+"Just our luck it'll probably wake up while we're there," he muttered under his breath.

 Ford said, "It looks like an island paradise," he said to Weir then looked over at Rodney.
 "You've never been to Hawai'i, Doctor McKay?"

 "Where did we meet, Lieutenant?"
 Rodney asked impatiently.
 "That's right, Antarctica.
 Before that, I was in Russia for a year, and before that, the Nevada desert.
-While they might not sound pleasant to you at least none of those places felt the need to constantly drip on me."
+While they might not sound pleasant to you, at least none of those places felt the need to drip on me constantly."
 He flipped through more of the photos.
-"I hate getting wet," he groused again.
+"I hate getting wet," he grumbled under his breath.

-Sheppard remembered just how wet they both were after dealing with the stabilizers and admitted he really couldn't blame him for wanting to avoid another ducking.
+John remembered just how wet they both were after dealing with the city's stabilisers and admitted he really couldn't blame Rodney for wanting to avoid another ducking.
 He ignored Rodney's muttering and turned to Teyla.
 "Does anything look familiar to you?"

 Teyla looked up from the set of pictures in her file folder and shook her head.
 "I do not believe any of my people have ever visited this planet, Major."